Menu

 Minutes of the last meeting

-Minutes from the meeting and AGM on 10 July 2025 were agreed as a correct record
+Minutes from the meeting on 13th November 2025 were agreed as a correct record

 Treasurer’s Report